Emma Watson Nudes Leak: Here’s Why The Actress Is Taking Legal Actions

 Earlier this week, at least a dozen private photos of Emma Watson were leaked online.
 The images, which began circulating in websites such as 4Chan and Reddit, showed the actress undressing, while trying out different outfits during a fitting.
 Miss Watson has now decided that she is going to take legal actions against the perpetrators.

 A spokesman for Miss Watson has made a statement regarding the leaks and the legal actions she is planning to take.
-Speaking with the Telegraph, the spokesman commented.
+Speaking with the Telegraph, the spokesman said:

 “Photos from a clothes fitting Emma had with a stylist a couple of years ago have been stolen.
 They are not nude photographs.
 Lawyers have been instructed and we are not commenting further.”